Dateline: Central Serbia

 But when you leave the United States, you find that there are a lot of countries with really smart people, very well-educated, perhaps more than you’d find in the United States.
 And they cost a fraction of the price.

 If you were traveling, you could find quite a lot of well-educated people who would jump at the chance to travel the world, see different places, and earn an above-average salary.
-For the price of a private school in some parts of the US, Australia, or an international school overseas, you could hire a pirate tutor who has experience in teaching your child and they could travel with you.
+For the price of a private school in some parts of the US, Australia, or an international school overseas, you could hire a private tutor who has experience in teaching your child and they could travel with you.

 They could live with you.
 They could go through a formal curriculum.
 This way your child is in school but they would also have the time to explore the world around them and live in different environments.